fiksdala/budget_parse/README.md

 # Usage

 The application is available [here](https://afiks.shinyapps.io/CapitalOne_Formatting/).
 Instructions are simple and in the application.
-Basically you copy transactions from Capital One by choosing "Print", canceling the option, and then copy from the displayed pdf (do not copy headers).
+Basically you copy transactions from Capital One by ~~choosing "Print", canceling the option, and then copy from the displayed pdf (do not copy headers~~\* copying the transcations from the Venture Transaction Summary page (include the DATE, DESCRIPTION, etc. header; do not select more than the last charge; do not include the Total).
 Then paste in the box in the application.
 A preview table will appear below, and below that you can copy the formatted text by pressing the "copy" button.

+\* In October 2022, CapitalOne removed the "Print" option.

 # Future